 LA-06 Our employees' health is important to us.
 Our primary goal is to keep improving employee health.
-The healthiness ratio of our employees in Germany stands at 94.1 per cent.
-With 29 work accidents per 1,000 employees, the number of accidents in Germany has increased by one incident compared to the previous year.
-Internationally they declined by nine incidents, falling to 682.
+The healthiness ratio of our employees in Germany stands at 94.5 per cent.
+With 25 workplace accidents per 1,000 employees, the number of accidents in Germany has decreased by four incidents compared to the previous year.